GETTING STARTED

 Securities Trading Fee: 1% trade fee charged should you buy or sell shares in the open market.

-NFT Trading Fee: 0% to buy NFTs and 2% to sell NFTs.
+Collectible Trading Fee: 0% to buy Collectibles and 2% to sell Collectibles.

-NFT Auction Fee: $1 fee to list an NFT for auction.
+Collectible Auction Fee: $1 fee to list an Collectible for auction.

 A Signing Key is a way of storing a password protected file that contains your blockchain public and private keys, together this makes a key pair.
 Upstream will never know your local private key.
 A great way to think about your Signing Key is like a Pin Code to your ATM card.
 When you join Upstream, you are entering into a non-custodial environment.
 This means that you control your assets directly on your device.
 To make things easy, we make this Signing Key unlockable using your biometrics and this check is enacted every time you make a blockchain transaction, such as a buy, sell, bid, auction, or funds withdrawal on Upstream.

 It's critical that you export a copy of your Signing Key to a safe place.
-This way if you lose your device or forget your password, you’ll be able to recover your digital securities and NFTs using your private key.
+This way if you lose your device or forget your password, you’ll be able to recover your securities and Collectibles using your private key.

-From June 2022, your Upstream app will require you to back-up your Signing Key to the cloud as part of the account creation process.
+When signing up on the Upstream app, you will be required to back-up your Signing Key to the cloud as part of the account creation process.
 On Android OS smartphones, you’ll be prompted to save to your phone’s Google Drive cloud account, in the root folder (Example: keystore_0x9a2ab7f1b6d00d6ae79e29d8f8d0f33e7608b508.txt).
 For iOS, we'll automatically back this up to an iCloud App Container, which cannot be accessed from outside the app.

-You can also make a back-up of your app’s Signing Key at any time by going to the tapping the ⚙ icon to enter the Me screen, and tapping “Manage Signing Key” and, tapping the “Export Signing Key” button.
+You can also make a back-up of your app’s Signing Key at any time by going to the tapping the profile icon tapping “Manage Signing Key” and tapping the “Export Signing Key” button.
 You will be prompted for your biometric verification or the Keystore password.
 Upon successful verification you will be prompted to select a destination for your Keystore (such as Mail, Notes etc.).
 Note, the Keystore, when exported, remains password protected and is useless to anyone that does not know your password.

 For IOS users who are receiving an iCloud backup message: